Sallar Deylami: Characters

 There are two eminent works by him written about shia jurisprudence.
 One of them is Tatmīm al-mulakhkhaṣ considered as a glossary on the book of Sharif Murtaza's "al-Mulakhkhaṣ".
 The book of Tatmim is lost.
 The other eminent book is called "Kitāb al-marāsim" many times published.

 Juridicial judgments

 He believed in the prohibition of creating sculpture.
-In addition, he divided criminals according to their intention of causing harm or not, into intentional, deliberate action and quasi-delibrate.
+In addition, he divided criminals according to their intention of causing harm or not, into intentional, deliberate action and quasi-deliberate.
 Also he believes in legality of praying on Friday provided that the presence of infallible Imam or someone on behalf of him is included.

 Recent events

 In 2013, a congress was held for the sake of his place in Shia jurisprudence at the University of Tabriz in Iran.
 Some Mujtahid such as Ayatollah Nouri Hamedany and Jafar Sobhany delivered messages to this conference.